Co-dfns/mystika/README.md

     BA ⍝ Bignum Array
     bf ⍝ Bignum function
+    NBA ⍝ Nested bignum Array

 A bignum array is an array of bignums that is stored as an array of 32-bit integers where the first axis is fixed to the number of places for each number.
-For each BA, the first element is B<2*16, which indicates the size of the base.

-### Numerical Algorithms
+For each BA, the first element is B for a real number and 0JB for a complex number where (2*16)|B is the base, and the second element indicates the number of places that the radix point is shifted to the left (a negative number indicates that the radix point is shifted to the right).
+If B≠(2*16)|B, then partial carrying is specified.

+### APL Primitive Functions

     BA←ima BA           ⍝ 11○ over bignums
     BA←rea BA           ⍝ 9○ over bignums
-    BA←cnj BA           ⍝ + over Bignums
+    BA←cnj BA           ⍝ monadic + over Bignums
-    BA←BA add BA        ⍝ + over Bignums
+    BA←BA add BA        ⍝ dyadic + over Bignums
     BA←{BA} sub BA      ⍝ - over Bignums
-    BA←BA mul BA        ⍝ × over Bignums
+    BA←BA mul BA        ⍝ dyadic × over Bignums
-    BA←flo BA           ⍝ ⌊ over bignums
-    BA←cel BA           ⍝ ⌈ over bignums
     BA←{BA} cat BA      ⍝ ⍪ over bignums
     BA←rav BA           ⍝ , over bignums
     BA←{A} trn BA       ⍝ ⍉ over bignums